andrew551/MEE2024/README.md

 "Remove big bright object" is useful when images contain the Sun or Moon.
 It can be kept enabled for star fields with no Sun or Moon.

 "Sensitive centroid finder mode" should only be use if images contain the Sun or Moon or are taken on a bright sky (e.g. twilight).
-For dark sky star fields, this mode will take too long and is unnecessary (i.e., it is not recommended).
+For dark-sky star fields, this mode will take too long and is unnecessary (i.e. it is not recommended).

 The plate solver (if used) will identify around 8 to 10 of the brightest stars.
 Depending on the database used (Hipparcos or Tycho), you can use a search tool to find the details about the identified stars.